siddshadab/shop-supplier-frontend/README.md

 * open in <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a>
 * npm start
 * start MongoDB server by typing "mongod" on cmd
-* start node server by typing "node server.js" on cmd
+* Clone node server from backend part

 Use this app to get inspiration and to read and write code (Further this app will go for commercial use).